Advice for baby boomers who are not ready for retirement

 I know you’ve heard this before but how can you make proper decisions without a retirement plan?
 Check out two of my videos on YouTube on retirement planning: Retirement planning is like sorting out a jigsaw puzzle and What is a retirement plan?

 Let’s face it – most people want to retire sooner than later.
 But how much of this is because society says early retirement is better.
-Here’s the reality from my experience.
-Early retirement is only good if you know what you are going to do with your time.
-I’ve seen many people retire early only to find they are bored and have nothing to do.
+Most of us bought into the concept of Freedom 55 (which was just an advertising campaign).
+From my experience and perspective. early retirement is only good if you know what you are going to do with your time and money.
+I’ve seen many people retire early (with enough money) only to find they are bored and have nothing to do.
 I’ve seen so many people retire and go back to work, not just for the money but for something to do with their time.
 If this is reality, then working a little longer might not be such a bad idea.
 I’ve always said early retirement works if you have something to retire to.
 Most people who retire early retire because of what they are retiring from (they hate their job, they hate their boss, they hate their life).
 We all retire from something but ultimate success comes in figuring what you are going to retire to.
 Until then, keep working.

 As I see it, this is really the new retirement.
 Retirement is no longer about going from working 5 days a week to 0 days a week.
 More and more people are going from 5 days a week to 3 days to 1 day to nothing.
 Or others are going from 12 months to 6 months of the year.
 And often the work they do is not with the same employer.
 The point is simple – working in retirement is becoming a bigger and bigger deal.
 Ask boomers if they plan to work in retirement and more than half think they will.
 Working in retirement not only helps the bank account but it also helps the mind, body and spirit especially if you are doing something you enjoy.